Canadian indie developer Thunder Lotus reveals new game, 33 Immortals

 For all of the news from the Xbox Games Showcase, follow this link.

-Image credit: Thunder Lotus
+Image credit: Thunder Lotus (Screenshot)